dishariroy/Digital_Clock/README.md

 # Clock
-This is a clock made using python language
+This is an digital clock using python language